leapdao/docs/docs/connect.md

 **2. Stake Deposit**

-To apply for a validator slot you'll need to stake `100 DAI` to the LeapDAO Operations Multisig.
+To apply for a validator slot you'll need to stake `100 DAI` to the LeapDAO Operations Multisig `0x0876979535552F3feCD38372503d376864D31C1C`.
 Once the transaction went through, save the tx hash for the next step.

 **3. Apply as a validator**